Life insurance may seem impossible for those with a criminal record, particularly a felony. But is it that difficult? Let’s learn.

-Of course, the nature of your conviction will also have an impact, such as possession of marijuana is considered less serious compared to cocaine or heroin.
-In addition, not spending time in prison will also be considered in terms of getting life policy.
+Of course, the nature of your conviction will also have an impact, such as possession of marijuana being considered less serious than cocaine or heroin.
+In addition, not spending time in prison will also be considered in terms of getting a life policy.

 Felonies that Preclude Life Insurance Coverage

-As mentioned earlier not all felonies are alike.
+As mentioned earlier, not all felonies are alike.
 This means that some convictions will carry less risk than others.
 However, there are also felony convictions severe enough to preclude coverage altogether.
-In most cases, if you have been convicted of one or more of the following felonies, you will need to wait a minimum of ten years to get life insurance.
+In most cases, if you have been convicted of one or more felonies, you will need to wait 10 years to get life insurance.

 - Child Molestation